The legacy of Ford's pony car

 A revision in 2011 saw a sleek facelift applied to the Mustang.
 It's easy to notice this version of the pony car has very similar proportions and features to the sixth-generation Mustang that was introduced in 2015.

 A Shelby GT 500 was available after the facelift and brought a 5.4-litre 550bhp V8 to the party alongside revised suspension and bigger brakes.

 Sixth Generation (2015 - Present)

 The sixth generation marked the birth of the all-new Mustang.
 The designers managed to pay homage to a classic style without the end result looking like a caricature of the original.
-It is reminiscent of the '67 and '69 Mustangs, with the canted nose, big grille, and round headlights.
-While the side sculpting, fastback roofline, and taillights are alike to the ponies from 1965.
+It's reminiscent of the '67 and '69 Mustangs, with the canted nose, big grille, and round headlights.
+While the side sculpting, fastback roofline, and taillights are alike to the ponies from the 1960s.

 Available as a fastback or convertible, the long bonnet flows downwards, reducing drag, helping the car cut through the air with ease.
-The best part of all is that the sixth generation Mustang is available with a 2.3-litre EcoBoost or 5.0-litre Coyote V8, both of which you can acquire through Evans Halshaw Ford.
+The best part of all is that the sixth-generation Mustang is available with a 2.3-litre EcoBoost or 5.0-litre Coyote V8, both of which you can acquire through Evans Halshaw Ford retailers.

 We wholeheartedly recommend getting behind the wheel of a Mustang at least once in your life.
 And, better yet, if you can justify ownership, then it's a must.
-With a wide range of deals on the Mustang through Evans Halshaw Ford, you could be experiencing the legacy of The Pony Club for yourself.
+With a wide range of new car deals on the Mustang through Evans Halshaw Ford, you could be experiencing the legacy of the pony club for yourself.